-In Cádiz everyone was given a few hours and 10 € to make a type of tapa to share with the group for dinner.
-With the help of our homestay mom, Soli and I made carrots with a sauce of cumin, garlic, paprika, oregano and vinegar.
+In Cádiz, everyone was given a few hours and 10 € to make a type of tapa to share with the group for dinner.
+With the help of our homestay mom, Soli and I made carrots with a sauce of cumin, garlic, paprika, oregano, and vinegar.
 The other tapas ranged from mini hamburgers to a Spanish tortilla to guacamole and chips.
-We ate on La Caleta (the closest beach) and afterwards most kids decided to go hang out on the neraby swings.
+We ate on La Caleta (the closest beach) and afterward most kids decided to go hang out on the nearby swings.
 It was a really nice evening with a cool wind and lots of people around.

 Friday we sat for our last class and then took the bus to a waterpark called Aqualand.
 They had a bunch of different waterslides and a wave pool.
-My favorite part of the day was when they called people into the wave pool and we started dancing to spanish pop music.
-A lady was dancing in the front of the pool and there I was among old people, littles kids and teenagers, copying her moves.
-Before today I would’ve never forseen myself participating in a public dance party but it actually turned out to be a lot of fun :).
+My favorite part of the day was when they called people into the wave pool and we started dancing to Spanish pop music.
+A lady was dancing in the front of the pool and there I was among old people, little kids, and teenagers, copying her moves.
+Before today I would’ve never seen myself participating in a public dance party but it actually turned out to be a lot of fun :).

-Later in the day we took a siesta and then went out to eat at Balandro’s.
-We had a very nice three course meal together and Chris said a couple words bidding some of the students goodbye.
+Later in the day we took a siesta and then went out to eat at Malandros.
+We had a very nice three-course meal together and Chris said a couple words bidding some of the students goodbye.
 We clapped and the whole room of people decided to join in clapping as well.
 It was a nice ending to the week and a nice closing to the camp for the kids leaving early Saturday morning.
 All in all, great first week in Cádiz!